aqja/sky-gradient/README.md

 PHP port of the original JavaScript/TypeScript implementation by [Daniel Lazaro](https://github.com/dnlzro/horizon) (deployed at: https://sky.dlazaro.ca).

 IP geolocation feature removed for simplicity and privacy.
+Coordinates can be given as URL parameters: ```index.php?lat=72.5&lon=63.4```.

 ## Physics Implementation